"

 Karl Fulton

-Before you do anything, you will want to check your environment for hazards and flammable materials.
-Set up what you will cut and ensure it is at least 10’ from your cylinders.
+Before you do anything else to set up for OFC, check your environment for hazards and flammable materials.
+Once your working area is cleared of any hazards, set up what you will cut at least 10 feet away from your acetylene and oxygen cylinders.

-Preheat your material.
-Use this time to practice making the cut and getting as comfortable as possible moving the torch over the area you wish to cut.
-The flame of the torch should hit the material in a perpendicular fashion with the preheat cones hovering above at double their length from the tip to the material.
+Next, preheat your material.
+Use this time to get as comfortable as possible moving the torch over the area you wish to cut.
+The flame of the torch should hit the material in a perpendicular alignment, with the preheat cones hovering above the material.
+Make the space from the tip to the material about double the length of the preheat cones.
 Move the torch over the material slowly three or four times.
-You do not want to overheat the material as this can cause problems when cutting.
+Be careful not to overheat the material, as that can cause problems when cutting.

-Slowly move along the line that you wish to cut, holding the torch 90 degrees to the metal.
-(If you are cutting thinner material, you can angle the torch in the direction you are cutting to simulate a thicker piece of metal.)
+When it’s time to begin cutting, stop your torch at the edge of the material and let the edge heat to a bright orange.
+Just before it starts to turn yellow, depress the oxygen lever.
+Holding the torch 90 degrees to the metal, slowly move along the line that you wish to cut,.
+(If you are cutting thin material, you can angle the torch in the direction you are cutting to simulate a thicker piece of metal.)

 A sample of a quality cut showing a smooth edge to the metal where the cut was performed.